 VET subjects also require or recommend structured workplace learning to complement and extend learning.
-Work placements will be organised by the school or by the TEC which provides the VET subject.
-Work placements are typically undertaken in school vacations but other arrangements may be negotiated with schools and employers.
 Industry and employability skills are assessed in the workplace and contribute to the assessment of a VET subject.

 Why choose a VET subject in your VCE or VCAL course?